-I have seven years experience working as a coach supervisor - supporting other coaches and the development of their practice.
+I have ten years experience working as a coach supervisor - supporting other coaches and the development of their practice.
 My supervision takes a developmental focus, often beginning by exploring your coaching 'signature'.

 My work with idCoach limited, based in Reading and working throughout Berks, Bucks, Hants and London, now includes coaching, coach supervision, coach development and coach training.
 I work with business leaders exploring how the hidden dynamics of the organisational system can work to support their aims but can also work against them.
 If you lead an organisation and you are seeking to develop a coaching culture, let's talk.